AlishChhetri/apicenter/docs/providers.md

 Requires an API key from ElevenLabs, which can be obtained from the [ElevenLabs website](https://elevenlabs.io/).

+#### Return Format

+The ElevenLabs provider returns audio data as bytes, which can be saved directly to an audio file.

 #### API Documentation

 For the most up-to-date information, refer to the [ElevenLabs API Documentation](https://docs.elevenlabs.io/api-reference).